This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

-In this article, I’ll be talking about plants that can be added to your shrimp tank.
+In this article, I’ll be talking about plants that you can add to your shrimp tank.
 Not all shrimp owners put plants in their aquariums, but I recommend doing this for your pet.
 It will give your shrimp a good place to hide and relax.
 Live aquarium plants also have many health benefits for shrimp.
 They filter your water and oxygenate your tank.
 Plants can even balance out pH to improve water conditions.

 Still, it isn’t easy picking out the right plant for your shrimp.
 Underwater plants come in a ton of variety, but not all plants are right for your pet.
 This post will go over which greenery is right for shrimp.
 I’ll also discuss some basic plant care so you can keep your plants thriving in their environment.